Installation

 ...

-To receive metrics from non-web nodes in a system with separate "web" and "worker" applications you must explicitly include oban_met as a dependency for "workers".
+To use Web in an application that also runs on non-web nodes, i.e. a system with separate "web" and "worker" applications, you must explicitly include oban_met as a dependency for "workers".

 {:oban_met, "~> 0.1", repo: :oban}